MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 Some technology options have self-indexing capabilities.
 Indexes can reach out to data sources and incorporate their data.
 For this option, network considerations are key.
 If the index needs to connect to databases, there are potential issues, such as network latency and reliability.

 There's an initial cost to import data.
 After the data is in your index, you won't need to move it again unless there are changes or updates.
-Data management over time is a critical aspect of index design.
+Data management over time is a crucial aspect of index design.
 For more information, see [Index maintenance](#index-maintenance).

 #### Default or custom index